plexguide/Huntarr-Radarr/README.md

+# THIS IS LEGACY AND WILL NOT BE UPDATED - NEW ONE @ https://github.com/plexguide/Huntarr.io (UI+Sonarr+Radarr)

-# Huntarr [Radarr Edition] - Force Radarr to Hunt Missing Movies & Upgrade Movie Qualities
+## Huntarr [Radarr Edition] - Force Radarr to Hunt Missing Movies & Upgrade Movie Qualities

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>